SreeDevOpsTraining/training-sree/ContinousIntegration/README.md

-# Introudction to Continous Integration
+# Introduction to Continous Integration
 * Confidence in Code
 * CI as an Enabler
 * Benefits of Continuous Integration